Blog General

 2. We’re Powered by FOMO

 This one’s particularly relevant when it comes to games or social media apps.
-If there’s a community involved — and especially if we have friends in that community — FOMO (that’s “fear of missing out”) kicks in.
-Science has discovered a direct link between FOMO and high levels of social media engagement.*
+If there’s a community involved — and especially if we have friends in that community — FOMO (“fear of missing out”) kicks in.
+Science has discovered a direct link between FOMO and high social media engagement levels.*

 An app badge in a mobile game app might mean that someone’s thrown down the virtual gauntlet by beating your high score.
 On a shopping app, it could mean we have a new shipping notification.
 Either way, customers are likely to engage with your app if they fear they might be missing something good.